 The most current versions of WordPress include all kinds of awesome options to improve how you handle comments on your blog.
 This post covers much of that, and an interesting take on using a feature/bury plugin.

 This article explores the many ways Facebook can be used for business and productivity, particularly for Freelancers.
 A lot of useful info here.

 Brian Hoff discusses ways to increase your efficiency in an effort to make running a one person design business possible.
 The post is chock full of awesome advice, everything from syncing your files to writting contracts.

 Usability has always been an important topic of interest for me, that interest has grown now that I just finished reading the ever popular Don’t Make Me Think: A Common Sense Approach to Web Usability.
 Of course we can improve the user experience only if we understand how users browse the web.
 This post takes a look at the history of eye-tracking, and how people utilize it.

 I love keyboard shortcuts!
 This post lays out all kinds of Photoshop time savers, but mostly it’s a nice bookmark of useful shortcuts.

 This HTML5 and jQuery trick will dynamically change the color of images, without the need fro image editing software like Photoshop.
 See it in action with the demo.

 Smoke typography is an awesomely unique niche.
 Predictably so, this is a roundup of inspirational examples of smoke typography.

-I must have been on a typography kick this month because this post features more cool typography examples, this time within advertising design.
+I must be on a typography kick this month because this post features more cool typography examples, this time within advertising design.